 Home to plenty of western adventures and abundant outdoor opportunities, Cut Bank sits against the backdrop of the stunning Rocky Mountain Front.
-The Cut Bank area offers services for cattle drives, guided fishing trips, birding, lodging and camping, plus a new brewery.
+The Cut Bank area offers services for cattle drives, guided fishing trips, birding, lodging and camping, plus a golf course and a new brewery.
 It's a great community to stay in and explore, with many multiday events like the annual Lewis and Clark Festival and Shakespeare in the Park.
 Cut Bank also has an international airport, ideal for small planes.

 The Cut Bank area has three historical sites used by members of the Lewis & Clark expedition during their time in northern Montana.

 On July 21, 1806, Meriwether Lewis and three of his men from the Lewis and Clark expedition camped along what they called the north fork of Maria's River where the river cuts into the white clay bank.
 This was in the heart of Blackfeet Indian country.
 For the next eighty-four years the Blackfeet culture would continue to dominate and flourish in the area.